connorkauf/simulicore/cla3p.mod/README.md

 ``` cpp
 Y = A.transpose() * X;
 ```
-or by skipping the explicit transposition of A and using the mult() function
+or by using the mult() function
 ``` cpp
 Y = cla3p::ops::mult(1., cla3p::op_t::T, A, X);
 ```
-The user has the convinience of quickly writing an early implementation of a code chunk, verify that it works and then gradually improve performance by identifying and treating such cases.
+At the moment the operation `A.transpose()` is performed explicitly, but do not be afraid of using the operator interface, **CLA3P Virtuals** are on the way.
+With **CLA3P Virtuals** a symbolic operation layer is added to the computation, making such explicit calculations dissapear. **CLA3P Virtuals** will soon be available in the next **CLA3P** version.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>